kucukaslan/gameserver/README.md

 We could add a buffer time for all procceesing to complete before announcing the results.
 But I am not sure what is the best way to handle this.
 We may at someplace use counters (REDIS counters `INCR` if there are multiple servers) to keep track of the number of requests being processed so that claimreward endpoint can wait for it to be zeroeth.
-But forgive me for not implementing it too :)
+But I will omit that too :)

 #### Endpoints